Fen0l/fen0l.github.io/_posts/2024-06-21-nutanix-guest-tools.markdown

 nutanix@cvm$ nutanix_guest_tools_cli refresh_vm_tools_entity [vm_uuids=string-containing vm_uuid1,vm_uuid2....] [threshold_days=number-of-days]
 ```

-Restart the Nutanix guest agent service by running the `$ sudo service ngt_guest_agent restart` command on Linux VMs.
-For Windows VMs, in the command prompt, run `net stop "Nutanix Guest Tools Agent" && net start "Nutanix Guest Tools Agent"`.
+Restart the Nutanix guest agent service:

+- Linux: `$ sudo service ngt_guest_agent restart`
+- Windows: `net stop "Nutanix Guest Tools Agent" && net start "Nutanix Guest Tools Agent"`

-### NGTs with Leap
+### Using Nutanix Guest Tools with Leap

-If a VM that is protected by the Nutanix data protection feature and has NGT enabled for it or vice-versa, the relevant NGT information including capabilities is added as part of the disaster recovery snapshot record.

-If you migrate a VM to a remote site, restore it in place, or clone it from a snapshot, the NGT information is preserved for the restored VM.
-A new NGT ISO image containing only the relevant configuration information (SSL certificates, Controller VM IP address, etc.) is created for the recovered VM and the image is automatically attached to the VM.
+When protecting a VM with Nutanix data protection, NGT information is included in the disaster recovery snapshot record.
+Upon migrating or restoring the VM, NGT information is preserved, and a new NGT ISO image is created for the recovered VM, automatically attaching to the VM for configuration.

-When the VM is powered on, the NGA Nutanix Guest Agent service running on the VM copies the relevant configuration information and detaches the CD-ROM automatically.

-If you restore a VM on the remote site or retrieve the snapshot back to the local or source cluster, NGT information or functionality is lost.
-Therefore, you must enable NGT again for the restored VM.
+If the VM is restored on a remote site or retrieved back to the local cluster, NGT functionality must be re-enabled.

-### Nutanix Guest Tools Troubleshooting Guide

-- TBD
+---